bad64/BadLED/README.md

 # What currently works

-* The firmware (it could use some cleaning though)
+* The firmware
-* The desktop app (mostly)
+* The desktop app (As of today (13/4/20), I'm pretty sure it is at least feature-complete)

 # What needs to be done

-* Add a widget to manipulate the delay to the desktop app
 * The mobile app
 * Release packages